rayankombargi/BattleshipGameProject_CMPS270/README.md

 2-Player Mode (Local Multiplayer)

-Each player takes turns placing their ships on the 10x10 grid Players then alternate turns guessing the opponent’s ship locations
+Each player takes turns placing their ships on the 10x10 grid
+Players then alternate turns guessing the opponent’s ship locations
-Special moves can be used during gameplay to gain an advantage The first player to sink all of the opponent’s ships wins
+Special moves can be used during gameplay to gain an advantage
+The first player to sink all of the opponent’s ships wins

 Game Rules

 Players take turns guessing the coordinates of the opponent's ships
-Ships are placed horizontally or vertically on the grid Special moves are limited per game and provide strategic advantages
+Ships are placed horizontally or vertically on the grid
+Special moves are limited per game and provide strategic advantages
 The game ends when one player has sunk all the opponent’s ships

 Game Structure:

 The grid starts out as an empty (~) 10x10 grid
 The gird tracks the hits (*) and misses (o)  depending on the level selected by the user
 Each player has 4 types of ships of different sizes (5,4,3,2).
-Ships also have orientation
+Ships also have orientation (vertical or horizontal)
 In the game the players turn alternate after each move (valid or invalid)
 Game ends when all the ships are sunk

 Strategies used:

 1. Offensive Strategy:

 Random firing occurs to be able to identify the location of the placed ships
 After targeting a ship and hitting it we fire shots adjacent to it